Open Archives 2019

 This varies from place to place.
-Some archives set up displays of special collections materials - photographs, documents, maps, art, audio - while others take visitors to places that are often off-limits to the public, like closed stacks and collections storage.
+Most archives set up displays of special collections materials - photographs, correspondence, documents, maps, art, and more - while archives staff are on hand to tell stories and answer questions.

-In previous years, participating institutions planned their tours and collection displays around a special theme.
+In previous years, participating institutions have planned their tours and collection displays around a special theme.
 Past Open Archives themes have included Adventures in Gastronomy, Cambridge in the 1860s, Spaces: Profane and Sacred, Living and Dying in Cambridge, and New Acquisitions & Old Treasures.
 This year the theme is "Politics and Activism in Cambridge (and beyond)."
-Whatever each institution decides to display, however, you are guaranteed to see a wonderful variety of original photographs, documents, artwork, and objects.
+Whatever each institution decides to display, you are guaranteed to see a wonderful variety of unique materials.

 Does Open Archives cost anything?

 Open Archives is completely free!
 Space is very limited, however, so register early at each site to secure your spot.
-Watch this webpage for the registration link.
+Watch this webpage for registration instructions for each site.

 Do you take volunteers for Open Archives?